Moesh-zz/Its-Mine/README.md

 Items:
 - **Elytra** (replaceitem chest slot)
 - **Fireworks** * 3 (given)
-	- Medium chance to be dropped by mobs
+	- Very low chance to be dropped by mobs

 ### Ender Pearls
 Skip the flight, get there instantly.

 Items:
 - **Ender Pearls** * 3 (given)
-	- Medium chance to be dropped by mobs
+	- Very low chance to be dropped by mobs